Viewers took to Twitter to reveal their opinions on the new host while the first episode in the new series aired.

 While The Great British Bake Off will be moving to Channel 4 for the next series, it was announced that its sister show Crème de la Crème will remain on BBC Two.

 BBC Two's Channel Editor Patrick Holland said: 'Bake Off: Creme de la Creme proved a great hit with audiences last year and we are pleased that it is returning to BBC2 with Angus Deayton at the helm.
 With its wit, charm and celebration of specialism, it's a show I am delighted to have on BBC2.'

-But while we should expect a new host and smaller judging panel, it seems like the format of the show will also change.
+The format of the show has also changed, as well the host and judging panel.
 Series two will see two groups of five teams compete across three heats, and then two semi-finals, before battling it out to reach the final round.

 According to the Radio Times, this change was made by producers to give us 'more time to get to know the chefs taking part'.

 Bake Off: Creme de la Creme airs on Tuesdays at 8pm on BBC Two.